qchenevier/MBA_memoire/doc/quotes.md

 ##### Quotes

-_The 1990's are times of uncertainty.
-In each country, centrifugal trends generate unprecedented growth and wealth, at one end, and increasing poverty, deterioration and degradation, at the other.
-Basically, the present period is defined as one of transition between two distinct technological styles -or techno-economic paradigms- and at the same time as the period of construction of a new mode of growth.
-Long waves of technological change affect the whole system, the entire structure of society, worldwide._

 The long term fluctuations that we call long waves result of successive couplings and decouplings of two spheres of the system: the techno-economic and the socio-institutional.
 When a good coupling is achieved between those two spheres, there is a long period of two or three decades of stable growth, perceived as times of prosperity.
 When a decoupling occurs, it results in equally long periods of irregular growth, recessions and depressions, perceived as bad times.

-There are mechanisms inherent to the way technologies diffuse which result in technological revolutions or changes of paradigm every fifty or sixty years.
-This results in long term patterns of continuity and discontinuity in the techno-economic sphere which require matching transformations at the socio-institutional level.
 With each technological revolution, it takes decades to reestablish the coherence of the total system.
 But, once the good match is achieved, a period of prosperity ensues.

 **UNDERSTANDING TECHNOLOGY AND ITS MODE OF EVOLUTION**

-_Technical change is a complex social process involving technical, economic, social and institutional factors in a mesh of interactions._ The invention of a new product occurs within the techno-scientific sphere.
+The invention of a new product occurs within the techno-scientific sphere.
 An innovation is when this invention becomes an economic fact.
 The first commercial introduction of an innovation transfers it into the techno-economic sphere.
 The fact with the most far-reaching social consequences is the process of massive adoption.

 Incremental innovations are successive improvements upon existing products and processes.
 The course of incremental change is relatively predictable. _A radical innovation, by contrast, is the introduction of a truly new product or process.
 They can be introduced at any point in time cutting short the life cycle of the products or processes they substitute._